 - half a bunch of coriander fine chopped

-- 1 tbsp kuttu ka atta (buckwheat flour)
+- 1 tablespoon kuttu ka atta (buckwheat flour)

 - Salt to taste

-- First boil the potato in a pressure cooker for 2 whistle over medium heat.
+- First, boil the potato in a pressure cooker for 2 whistles over medium heat.

 - We do not require fully boiled and mushy potato.
 Potatoes are to be just cooked through with a firmness to them.